AdobeDocs/commerce-testing/src/pages/guide/integration/annotations/magento-cache.md

 ---
-group: testing
-title: Cache Annotation
+title: Cach Annotation | Commerce Testing
+description:
 ---

+# Cache annotation

 Enable or disable a [cache type][] using the `@magentoCache` annotation.